powerbomb9980/bananaBread/Description.md

-A moist delicious banana bread that is easy to make.
+A moist, delicious banana bread that is easy to make.